GuiGui2/fabric-workshop/labs/chaincode/ChaincodeDev.md

 Section 1: Lab overview
 =======================

-In this lab, we will start by exploring the environment to gure out how the machine has been set up for the labs.
+In this lab, we will start by exploring the environment to figure out how the machine has been set up for the labs.
 We will then create a small "Hello World" chaincode, debug, instantiate and test it.

 Section 2: Getting started